 In contrast to Solvency II, the IFRS provisions are a single calculation of liabilities, with appropriate margins for uncertainty included within the assumptions and/or methodology.
-Compared to IFRS technical provisions, £0.1 million

-Solvency II valuation difference is driven by £0.4 million present value of future profits (PVFP) included in the best estimate liability (BEL), offset by the inclusion of risk margin (RM) of £0.3 million.
+Compared to IFRS technical provisions, £0.2 million Solvency II valuation difference is driven by $\pounds(0.2)$ million present value of future profits (RMF) included in the best estimate liability (BEL), and by the inclusion of a residual amount of risk margin (RM) of £0.0 million.